frontenddogma/css-optimization-basics/manuscript/production.md

 * go-x.css (or)
 * default.css (importing either go.css or go-x.css)

-Example: The approach taken by the Go framework.
+C> _Example: The approach taken by the Go framework._

 At the end of the day there is no single answer for optimal CSS file management.
 Complexity is an important criterion, automation is an important approach, simplicity is likewise important.